alex-r-bigelow/ping-pong-tournament/README.md

 2. Create an [API key](https://console.developers.google.com/apis/credentials) (make sure to limit its usage to `https://your-username.github.io/*` and `http://localhost:*`), and paste it at the top of `googleSheetsFakeDb.js`.

-3. Create three google forms (each should log results to a spreadsheet), plus two additional spreadsheets:
+3. Create four google forms (each should log results to a spreadsheet), plus two additional spreadsheets:

   1. `Players` form:
     - `Player Name`